ladybirdweb/backup-script/README.md

 <img alt="" src="snaps/urbackupadd.png">

-- Once the above is done the client confiration will be compeletd, restart the urbackup service from the services in your windows machine.
+- Once the above is done the client configuration will be compeletd, restart the urbackup service from the services in your windows machine.

 - Once this is done you can check the status of the backup client and backup in the status option on the tray icon. it will be similar to below snap but this snap is a test so the connection is still waiting if it is connected it will show you as connected.